I used to think the human 'machine' was a poor design.

 - Duration of dysfunction.
 Symptoms will only spread and worsen over time if the body is imbalanced.

-- An individual's trauma imprint - what the body has been through. ('Individual trauma imprint' to be expanded on in a later post.)
+- An individual's trauma imprint - what the body has been through.
+The stored trauma of a patient's life-experience. (see above for more details)

-- The quality of history and clinical exam.
+- The quality of history-taking and clinical exam performed.

 As a starting example: The nuchal ligament is an easy accessed piece of midline anatomy - 'our secondary guide for alignment' but an easy first check for alignment.
 The nuchal ligament should be easily palpated when the trapezius muscles are free to fully move.
 If not - the body is imbalanced.
 How many clinicians give the nuchal ligament much/any consideration?

-I don't have the histology to be more specific than 'connective tissue' when I refer to the physical restrictions that form.
-There are many types of connective tissue, varying in composition, organisation and scale.
+There are many types of connective tissue - varying in composition, organisation and scale.
 The differentiation and delineation between 'connective tissues' isn't always clear.
 I include the extracellular matrix (see below) in my thoughts.

 For example, connective tissue runs through and around every muscle: